nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 Salesy is an all-in-one tool for NUS canteen vendors who want to keep track of their tasks, inventory and suppliers.
-With Salesy, you can expect a good visualization of your inventory and increased efficiency with your bookkeeping routines.
+With Salesy, you can expect a good visualization of your inventory and increased efficiency of your bookkeeping routines.
-Salesy optimized for use via a [Command Line Interface](#62-command-line-interface-cli) (CLI) while still having the benefits of a [Graphical User Interface](#63-graphical-user-interface-gui) (GUI).
+Salesy is optimized for use via a [Command Line Interface](#62-command-line-interface-cli) (CLI) while still having the benefits of a [Graphical User Interface](#63-graphical-user-interface-gui) (GUI).

 ![Ui](images/Ui.png)